monsoonmaelstrom/book2/book2.md

 “I’ll let you know tomorrow.
 I need to talk to the Vernes.”

 “Do you think she’s actually friends with them?”
-I ask him, remember what she said.
+I ask him, remembering what she said.

 “No, but who knows.
 It turns out Alexandria is full of surprises,” Davy says.